 2. Getting paid

-Most sale deals involve some form of seller finance, or payment by the buyer in instalments over a period beyond a year.
+Most sale deals involve some form of seller finance, or payment by the buyer in installments over a period beyond a year.

 This oils the wheels of the deal as it can be difficult for a buyer to secure sufficient lender finance to buy a small business at an affordable rate of interest.
 Offering seller finance can make it much easier for the buyer to conclude a deal, whilst you earn a regular stream of interest payments along with the repayment sum.